jappun/workout-journal/README.md

 # Workout Journal

-This is a project I made for CPSC 210 at UBC.
+This is a project I made for CPSC 210 at UBC to strengthen my understanding of Object-Oriented Programming.

 ### User Stories